Do I Need a Battery Backup for My Computer?

 • You use programs that need time to save or close safely

 Even laptops may need help.
 Most laptop batteries are small or old.
-A battery backup gives you extra time, even if your laptop battery is weak.
+A battery backup gives you extra time to shut down properly, even if your laptop battery is weak.

 Main Types of Battery Backup for a Computer